Digital Product Owner Senior

 At Digital & IT, we have a clear ambition to enable value creation at scale for the Volvo Group.
 With a new product centric operating model and digital technologies, we will produce digital offerings that are profitable, scalable, and differentiated.
 With Digital & IT, you will be part of a global and diverse team of highly skilled professionals, who learn continuously and embrace change to stay ahead.
 We have a very important role to play in reaching the Volvo Group ambitions for 2030.
 Do you want to be part of our transformation journey towards becoming the digital capability of the Group?
 The time is now.

-Within Digital Product Factory & Integration team, you will be part of a global and diverse team of highly skilled professionals, we learn continuously and embrace change to stay ahead.
+Within DE41000 - Analytics&BI Delivery, you will be part of a global and diverse team of highly skilled professionals, we learn continuously and embrace change to stay ahead.

 This will be you - your new challenge